samfromlv/tmesh/PRIVACY.md

 - **Purpose**: Encrypt messages end-to-end using Meshtastic PKI (X25519 elliptic curve cryptography)
 - **Processing**: Used to encrypt messages before sending to devices and to verify message authenticity
 - **Security**: Public keys are, by design, public information broadcast on the Meshtastic network
+- **Key Pinning**: Keys are pinned on first registration and validated on all subsequent messages to prevent MITM attacks

+### Device Position Data
+- **Purpose**: Display device locations on maps and track device movement
+- **Processing**: Automatically captured from Meshtastic position broadcasts when "OK to MQTT" is enabled
+- **Usage**: Used by `/position` command to show device locations on Telegram maps
+- **Access**: Only accessible to Telegram chats where the device is registered
+- **Retention**: Latest position stored indefinitely, older positions not retained

+### Gateway Association Data
+- **Purpose**: Optimize message routing in multi-gateway deployments
+- **Processing**: Tracks which gateway last saw each device to route messages efficiently
+- **Usage**: Automatically selects best gateway for message delivery and calculates dynamic hop limits
+- **Retention**: Updated continuously as devices communicate through different gateways

 ### Temporary Verification Codes
 - **Purpose**: Secure the device registration process to ensure only the legitimate device owner can register